 CareER Jockey Club Thriving Grass Career Development Program

-CareER Jockey Club Thriving Grass Career Development Program (the Program) is a pioneering career development program in Hong Kong, designed to provide self-development opportunities to improve employability and raise workplace confidence.
+CareER Jockey Club Thriving Grass Career Development Program (Thriving Grass) is a pioneering career development program in Hong Kong, designed to provide self-development opportunities to improve employability and raise workplace confidence.

-This two-year program is tailored for higher educated persons with disabilities and Special Educational Needs (SEN).
-During the program, participants will be given training opportunities to build self-confidence, improve personal competence, as well as develop leadership and communication skills.
+This three-year program is tailored for higher educated persons with disabilities and Special Educational Needs (SEN).
+During the program, participants will engage in a variety of capability building activities to build self-confidence, improve personal competencies, as well as develop leadership and communication skills.
 The program aims to prepare participants for leadership roles in the workplace across industries – from NGOs to social enterprises, from public sectors to private sectors – and in the community.

-- build a support network for higher educated persons with disabilities and SEN;
+- establish rapport and community spirit among higher educated persons with disabilities and SENs;

 - encourage participants to take the initiative and become active members of society;